tiptoppress/category-posts-widget/README.md

 ### Features
 * SVG font-icon support for post formats
-* Template to arrange the post details
+* <a href="http://tiptoppress.com/template-arrange-post-details/">Template</a> to arrange the post details
 * Premade Templates
 * The Template text can be a post details placeholder, plain text, HTML or HTML for SVG font-icons
 * New date format: Time since plublished